Scheduled MonumentsEnglandBowl barrow in Walkers Copse, Heyshott Common

 What is Bowl barrow in Walkers Copse, Heyshott Common?

-Bowl barrow in Walkers Copse, Heyshott Common, is a Bronze Age burial monument located in West Sussex, England.
+Bowl barrow in Walkers Copse, Heyshott Common is a Bronze Age funerary monument situated on the South Downs in West Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009823.

 Who is responsible for protecting Bowl barrow in Walkers Copse, Heyshott Common?